 LNC roundly criticized Gregoire for skipping the shows, and she resumed going the next year.
 Washington stepped up its promotional efforts from 2010, increased the size of its presence in the air show Halls and upped its program of helping small companies attend the air shows.

 Now, Commerce is back to square one and, perhaps, even worse.

 I encountered Thornquist a few weeks earlier at a conference at which he bemoaned the budget cuts, but he didn’t give any hint he was thinking of resigning.
-But we joked Washington would barely have a closest presence at the 2018 Farnborough Air Show.
+But we joked Washington would barely have a closet presence at the 2018 Farnborough Air Show.